 I used to say Dad when I talked about Eli.
 I don’t anymore.
 You’ll see why, I think.
 Eli ran a sheep farm.
 Which really means he sat in a nice air conditioned office all day while I ran his sheep farm.
 It’s technically a ranch, I guess, but I call it a farm cause it bugged the hell out of him.
 Eli said the day I turned 12 it was time for me to pull my own weight, so for the last five years I worked the farm.
 He let me go to school a couple times a week though.

 But enough about me.
-This story isn’t about me and you shouldn’t start liking me or getting all attached before I even tell you what this story is about, cause I’m pretty sure I’m not even the good guy.
+You shouldn’t start liking me or getting all attached before I even tell you what this story is about, cause I’m pretty sure I’m not even the good guy.

 The whole mess started when Eli sent me on a stupid errand.
 I’m not just being an ornery teenager either.
 The errand was fucking stupid.
 He sent me to this old lady’s house, Mrs. Glass.
 It was a couple miles away and I had to walk in Texas summer heat down a stupid dirt road to get there.
 It was the kind of walk that when you get to someone’s house, you have to ask for their bathroom just to get some toilet paper and blow all the dirt back out of your nose.
 This time my nose even started bleeding, so I sat in the bathroom until it stopped.
 When I came back into the living room, Mrs. Glass rolled her eyes.
 “I swear I spend my whole life telling ignorant boys to take their hats off in my damn house.”